ulfl/hub/README.md

 Commands are defined using standard markdown syntax.
 Markdown files can recursively include other markdown files.
-You could for example define your own personal commands and then include shared markdown files for the development team using github repositories.
+You could for example define your own personal commands and then include shared markdown files for the development team using git repositories.
 Hub expects the root markdown file to reside in ```~/.hub.md```.

 Nested config files are included as follows: